funwithbrains/funwithbrains.github.io/_mafia/setups/vampires.md

 > #### Vampire
 >
 > You are a Vampire!
 Your goal is to take over the village and drain every mortal therein.
 But for now, the villagers outnumber you.
 You will need to blend in while you thin the herd.

+> #### Treacherous Villager
+>
+> You're fed up with the human world and ready to hand it all over to the Vampires!
+You are a Treacherous Villager!
+>
+> * Awareness: You know the identities of the Vampires, although they don't know yours.
+> * Outsider: You are not allowed to use any Vampire factional abilities.
+> * Distraction: Once per night, you may cancel one target player's night plan.

 ----